-To illustrate, here is the latin lowercase
+To illustrate, here is the ascii lowercase

-b, featuring the basic frame, the overshoot of the bowl, and the variation of stroke size.
+a, featuring the basic frame, the overshoot of the bowl, and the variation of stroke size.

 The image also includes some other notation, as seen inside the

-b's counter, and this will be covered in the following section.
+a's counter, and this will be covered in the following section.

 Agave was drawn using Inkscape, together with the latter's native interface with cubic Bezier curves.
-Due to the extremely simple manipulability of Bezier curves via handles, the definition of "how a stroke curves" amounted merely to deciding on a length for the curve handles.
+Due to the simple manipulability of Bezier curves via handles, the definition of "how a stroke curves" amounted merely to deciding on a length for the curve handles.